sushita01/HIREHUB90/README.md

 # HireHub - A Job Portal Website

-## ⚠️ Copyright Notice

-© 2025 Sushita Roy Chowdhury.
-All rights reserved.

-This repository and its source code are the intellectual property of Sushita Roy Chowdhury.
-The code is shared strictly for academic evaluation purposes.
-Unauthorized copying, reposting, or public redistribution is prohibited.

 ## Project Overview

 HireHub is a university group project made by 3 members.
 It is a simple job portal where job seekers can apply for jobs and recruiters can post jobs.